 - Since the gradient points in the direction of maximum growth of the function, and the objective is to minimize the function, the parameters are updated by introducing a small variation in the opposite direction to that of the gradient.
 The rule to be applied is

 In the case of the perceptron, our goal is to find the vector of weights ω⃗ that minimizes the loss function.
-To do this, we need to be able to calculate the gradient of the loss function with respect to the weights from the training result, and that is why we need all the functions involved in the process to be differentiable.
-Thus, let ω(k) be the vector of weights at iteration k, the update rule (Equation 8) is
+To do this, we need to be able to calculate the gradient of the loss function with respect to the weights based on the training result.
+Therefore, we need all the functions involved in the process to be differentiable.
+Thus, whether it is be the weight vector in iteration k, the update rule (Equation 8) is

 where the learning rate 𝛄 can be fixed as a hyperparameter of the model or adjusted as training progresses.
 A common technique, especially in the case of convex loss functions with respect to the weights, is to use a fading learning rate throughout the training.
-In this way, the changes applied to the weights become smaller and smaller as we approach the minimum, thus avoiding going out of its basin of attraction or oscillating indefinitely around it (see Figure 3).
+In this way, as we approach the minimum, the variations in weights are smaller.
+This prevents us from leaving the minimum’s basin of attraction or oscillating indefinitely around it (see Figure 3).

 In general, the gradient descent method in neural networks consists of running through the entire training set (usually several times), where each loop over all examples is called an epoch.
-The weights are updated throughout the training, and depending on when and how this update is applied, we have different variants of gradient descent.
-These are described below:
+The weights are updated throughout the workout.
+Depending on when and how this update is applied, we have different variants of the gradient descent.
+We summarize them below.

-Once we have chosen the gradient descent version that best suits our problem, we only need to know how to calculate the gradient of the loss function with respect to the weights shown in Equation 9.
+We have already chosen the descent mode based on the characteristics of our problem.
+All that remains is to calculate the gradient of the loss function with respect to the weights that appear in Equation 9.

 Let us assume for the moment that we use the stochastic gradient descent, and we will see later how it generalizes to the other variants.
 Let (x⃗, y) be the training example in question, and let ŷ be the prediction obtained using the current weight vector ω⃗.
 We know that the cost function J(ŷ, y) depends on the predicted value ŷ, which in turn depends on ω⃗, so to calculate its gradient with respect to the weights, we use the chain rule: